anderdw/README-Gen/README.md

 - [GitHub Profile](https://github.com/anderdw)

 ## Email:
-- For any additional questions please reach out to my personal email @: anderdw.
+- For any additional questions please reach out to my personal email @: anderdw@gmail.com.

 ## Video:
 - If you want to see a video of this application running please click here: